StyO: Stylize Your Face in Only One-shot: Methodology

 In order to extract the content and style information from given images, we design a novel contrastive disentangled prompt template with positive-negative identifiers and information descriptors to construct the text label for each image.
 These image-text pairs will be used to fine-tune LDM with a triple reconstruction loss, such that the content and style are encoded into identifiers.

-\paragraph{Contrastive Disentangled Prompt Template} As shown in Figure~\ref{fig:framework}, we first label each image with a novel contrastive disentangled prompt template: ``a drawing with [$S^{+}$][$S^{-}$] style of [$C^{+}$][$C^{-}$] portrait'', where ``style'' and ``portrait'' are the information descriptor, ``[$S^{+}$]''/``[$S^{-}$]'' is a positive/negative unique identifier linked to the style, and ``[$C^{+}$]''/``[$C^{-}$]'' is a positive/negative unique identifier linked to the content of subject.
+\textbf{{\textit{Contrastive Disentangled Prompt Template.}}} As shown in Figure~\ref{fig:framework}, we first label each image with a novel contrastive disentangled prompt template: ``a drawing with [$S^{+}$][$S^{-}$] style of [$C^{+}$][$C^{-}$] portrait'', where ``style'' and ``portrait'' are the information descriptor, ``[$S^{+}$]''/``[$S^{-}$]'' is a positive/negative unique identifier linked to the style, and ``[$C^{+}$]''/``[$C^{-}$]'' is a positive/negative unique identifier linked to the content of subject.
 Specifically, the positive identifiers are expected to hold semantic meaning corresponding to the image.
 With regard to the source/target image, we use ``[$S_{src}$]''/``[$S_{tgt}$]'' and ``[$C_{src}$]''/``[$C_{tgt}$]'' for ``[$S^{+}$]'' and ``[$C^{+}$]'', respectively.
 In contrast, the negative identifier is the nomenclature proposed to represent elements that are not presented in the image.
-We cooperate the negator, \eg, ``not'', ``without'' or ``except'', with above positive identifiers to construct negative identifiers.
+We cooperate the negator, \textit{e.g.}, ``not'', ``without'' or ``except'', with above positive identifiers to construct negative identifiers.
 For instance, we set ``[$S^{-}$]'' as ``[$not\ S_{tgt}$]'', and ``[$C^{-}$] as ``[$not\ C_{tgt}$]'' for the negative identifiers in the prompt of source image.
 Such design of contrastive prompt highlights the significant visual disparity between the source and target images, and will facilitate the disentangled learning by the effective exploitation of the limited given data.

 In addition to the task-relevant data $x_{src}$ and $x_{tgt}$, we introduce a \textit{no-cost} auxiliary image set $x_{aux}$ to further enhance the disentanglement, in which about 200 natural faces are randomly sampled from FFHQ \cite{karras2019style} and labeled with a same prompt ``a drawing with [$S_{src}$][$not\ S_{tgt}$] style of portrait''.
 The contrast between prompts of $x_{aux}$ and $x_{src}$ helps to encode source content into identifiers ``[$C^{+}$]''/``[$C^{-}$]'' instead of the descriptor ``portrait'', and strengthen the style distinction between $x_{src}$ and $x_{tgt}$.
-To sum up, we list prompts corresponding to different images or set as: \begin{itemize} \item[\textbullet] Prompt of source image ($\mathcal{P}_{src}$) : ``a drawing with [$S_{src}$][$not\ S_{tgt}$] style of [$C_{src}$][$not\ C_{tgt}$] portrait''.
+To sum up, we list prompts corresponding to different images or set as: